Tuya-Community/miniapp-smart-ui/docs/custom-style.en.md

 <br />

 All components in Smart UI have `addGlobalClass: true` enabled to accept the influence of external styles.
-You can use the following 2 methods to override component styles
+You can use the following 2 methods to override component styles:

 > When using Smart UI components on a page, you can directly override styles in the page's style file